 #1: Setting the Mood

 It can’t feel like fall if you don’t put pumpkins on literally everything…so we did just that.
 Essentially, we went to Target to get “just a few” decorations, and now our apartment looks like a shrine to Jack the Pumpkin King from The Nightmare Before Christmas.
-And it’s not just Halloween decorations either; we’re also ready for Dia de los Muertos and Thanksgiving.
+And it’s not just Halloween decorations either; we’re also ready for Dia de Muertos and Thanksgiving (because we might as well buy everything at once).
 All of that plus a stockpile of chai tea, hot chocolate, and Tim Burton movies really puts the autumnal touches on the apartment.
 My absolute favorite piece though is a framed quote I picked up at Target that features the Anne of Green Gables line: “I’m so glad I live in a world where there are Octobers.”
 Even though it still gets to about 80-90 degrees, it does feel like fall when I come back to the apartment and light a “Harvest”-scented candle while I read a book and sip cider.

 #2: Getting the Food

 To me, there’s nothing that really cements that fall feeling like apple pie…or apples in general.
 Tucson, unsurprisingly for its location, is not big on orchards or corn mazes; those don’t really work in the desert.
 However, Arizona is a big state with lots of different regions.
-Although most people think of the desert around Tucson and Phoenix or the barren, shadeless cliffs of the Grand Canyon, there are some cool places in the state.
+Although most people think of the desert around Tucson and Phoenix or the barren, shadeless cliffs of the Grand Canyon, there are some cool places in the state (I mean, Tucson is cool, just not temperature-wise).
 Flagstaff and northern Arizona get much colder, which makes sense when you see the pine trees there but is still confusing when you hear about how many Grand Canyon hikers get heatstroke.
 For us though, the better option was a trip to Wilcox, 80 miles away.
 I’ve mentioned Wilcox before as the last outpost of civilization before Chiricahua National Monument, but it’s also home to Apple Annie’s, the premier apple orchard in Southern Arizona.
 This made for a fantastic day trip, and the weather was even cool enough to justify long-sleeves!
-Although we only bought apples, they also have a large farm for produce, which we used for a photo op.
+Although we only bought apples, they also have a large farm for produce, which was also great for a photo op.
+(Update from 2020: With some precautions, Apple Annie’s was still operating in the pandemic, and we loved our second trip just as much as the first!)